Time-Reversal Invariant Topological Moir\'e Flatband: A Platform for the Fractional Quantum Spin Hall Effect

 with $\bar W=\sum_j \bar w_j$, and $\bar Q$ and $\bar W_0:=\sum_\nu \bar W_\nu$ satisfying conditions similar to Eq.\eqref{eq:BC}.

 {Upon combining the two spin components \eqref{eq:up spin wf} and \eqref{eq:down spin wf}, we identify}

-{as a candidate wavefunction describing a FQSH state with spin filling fraction $\nu_{spin} = \frac{1}{m}$, which hosts conserved spin current and fractional spin excitations \cite{PhysRevLett.96.106802,levin2009fractional,PhysRevB.84.165107, PhysRevB.84.165138}.
+{as a candidate wavefunction describing a FQSH state with spin filling fraction $\nu_{spin} = \frac{1}{m}$, which hosts conserved spin current and fractional {electronic} excitations \cite{PhysRevLett.96.106802,levin2009fractional,PhysRevB.84.165107, PhysRevB.84.165138}. {In short samples compared with the electron mean free path, the presence of a helical edge state may be revealed by the low-temperature quantization of the longitudinal conductance $G = 2 e^2/h$ \cite{konig2007quantum}, expected to persist for an interacting Luttinger liquid edge \cite{Maslov_Landauer1995}.
+Furthermore, charge fractionalization could be sensed via shot noise measurements \cite{De-Picciotto1998direct,saminadayar1997observation}, providing two complementing experimental signatures of time-reversal symmetric fractionalization. }

 Remarkably, the ideal flat band condition \cite{PhysRevResearch.2.023237,PhysRevLett.127.246403} ensures that \eqref{eq:FQSH} is the ground state of a local time-reversal symmetric Haldane pseudo-potential interaction, {which establishes a microscopic mechanism for} time-reversal invariant fractional topological order in moir\'e flat band systems.
 The many-body wavefunction \eqref{eq:FQSH} can be generalized by multiplication by terms $\sim \prod_{r<s}(z_r-\bar w_s)^n$, which represent correlations between opposite spins\cite{PhysRevLett.96.106802, PhysRevB.84.165138}.
 Achieving such FQSH states would require different local interactions, a question that merits further investigation.}

-{\it Discussion.}- We have shown that the would-be topologically trivial two layers of KM model can become non-trivial at small twist angles, and can give rise to ideal flat bands with TRS at magic twist angle and in the chiral limit, serving as an ideal platform for realizing FQSH effect.
+{\it Discussion.}- We have shown that twisted bilayer 2D materials with spin-orbit coupling (TMD and germanene) can give rise to ideal flat bands with TRS at magic twist angle and in the chiral limit, serving as an ideal platform for realizing FQSH effect.
 There are, however, two obstacles that can potentially destroy the FQSH state.
-The first one is the competition with other symmetry breaking phases, in particular ferromagnetism.
+The first one is the competition with other symmetry breaking phases, in particular ferromagnetism\cite{mai202314}.
 The true ground state depends on the details of the interactions, so given that moiré systems have much higher tunability of interactions compared to other platforms, we expect that the FQSH state considered here is indeed in a physically accessible regime.
 The second obstacle is that a finite $w_{AA}$ spoils the ideal flat band condition and renders the Berry curvature more inhomogeneous in $\bk$-space.
 Comparing energies of different competing states in this case, e.g. using exact diagonalization {and DMRG}, is an interesting question which we leave for a future study.